TechForUK/brexchat/content/help/ask.md

 For example:

-> 'Can I ask what you hoped for when you voted to leave the EU'
+> 'Can I ask what you hoped for?'